 - where in the body the cancer started, such as the breast, bowel or prostate

 - the size of the cancer and whether it has spread to other parts of the body – this is its stage

-- how fast-growing the cancer may be – this is its grade.
+- how quickly the cancer may grow – this is its grade.

 Information about the treatment

-It can help to know what each treatment involves and how the options may differ.
+It can help to know what each treatment involves and what the differences are between the options you have been given.
 It is useful to know: